Tuesday, November 3, 2020 General Election:

 For questions regarding elections, email City Hall or call 817-985-2105.

-The next General Election for the City of Kennedale will be Saturday, May 2, 2020.
+The next General Election for the City of Kennedale will be Tuesday, November 2, 2020.
 The offices of Mayor, City Council Place 2, and City Council Place 4 will appear on the ballot.
-The first day to file for a place on the May 2, 2020 (POSTPONED) ballot is Wednesday, January 15, 2020; and the deadline to file for a place on the ballot is 5:00 p.m.
-Friday, February 14, 2020.
+The deadline to file for a place on the ballot has ended.
 Applications for a Place on the Ballot can be found in the Candidate Packet (once available) and filed with the City Secretary’s Office (in City Hall, 405 Municipal Drive, Kennedale, TX 76060).
 There is no filing fee.

 - View the current Mayor and Council

 - View the requirements and deadline for filing for candidacy

 - View notices and records of meetings

 This site only provides information about City of Kennedale Elections.
 To view upcoming County, State, and Federal Election information, please begin with the following sites:

 As a Home Rule City, Kennedale enjoys the full power of local self-government (Local Government Code, §51.072).
 The governmental structure and division of power are established in the City's Home Rule Charter, which was written in 1997 and adopted by the voters on January 17, 1998.
 Voters have approved amendments twice (in May 2016 and May 2019).